miayam/miayam/src/pages/about.md

 Here's the deal.
 WordPress gives out data through its API endpoint.
 Eleventy generates static sites from it.
 Nothing less.
 Nothing more.

 Boring as it might be, I still follow the best practice.
-I take whatever Addy Osmani have to say to my heart.
+I take whatever Addy Osmani has to say to my heart.
 Critical path CSS, lazy loading, PWA, prefetching, caching, etc.

 Mom, Dad!
 Look, I build a website "AS IS".
 No bullshit.
 Just HTML, CSS, JavaScript, and everything in between bundled together.
 Boring, huh?
 What is SSR?